Mesoamerican Long Count calendar: Earliest Long Counts

 Of the six sites, three are on the western edge of the Maya homeland and three are several hundred kilometers further west, leading some researchers to believe that the Long Count calendar predates the Maya.
 La Mojarra Stela 1, the Tuxtla Statuette, Tres Zapotes Stela C and Chiapa Stela 2 are all inscribed in an Epi-Olmec, not Maya, style.
 El Baúl Stela 2, on the other hand, was created in the Izapan style.

 The first unequivocally Maya artifact is Stela 29 from Tikal, with the Long Count date of 292 CE (8.12.14.8.15), more than 300 years after Stela 2 from Chiapa de Corzo.

-More recently, with the discovery in Guatemala of the San Bartolo (Maya site) stone block text (c.
+More recently, with the discovery in Guatemala of the San Bartolo stone block text (c.
 300 BCE), it has been argued that this text celebrates an upcoming time period ending celebration.
 This time period may have been projected to end sometime between 7.3.0.0.0 (295 BCE) and 7.5.0.0.0 (256 BCE).
 Besides being the earliest Maya hieroglyphic text so far uncovered, this would arguably be the earliest evidence to date of Long Count notation in Mesoamerica.